tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Adaptive DNS makes the observation that this informaton is sensitive when used with, and therefore excluded from, the Target server but is much less sensitive when used with a Designated DoH Server.
-This is true becuase the Designated DoH Server controls the value of the addressing information being returned to the client.
+This is true because the Designated DoH Server controls the value of the addressing information being returned to the client.